Genomic Divergence and the Consequences of Hybridization

 Hybridization in Suture Zones

 Areas where numerous taxa come into contact at their range margins are known as “suture zones”.
 Studying the extent of hybridization and reproductive isolation in these areas can teach us a lot about the process of speciation.
 We have studied one such area in northeastern B.C., along the eastern foothills of the Rocky Mountains.
 In several species we have quantified possible admixture in both genetic, behavioural (e.g. song), and other phenotypic traits.

 Reproductive Isolation and Cryptic Diversity

 Cryptic diversity is the kind of biological variation that can be difficult to identify, at least based on superficial phenotypic characters.
-Our study of a contact zone between divergent forms of winter wren—now split into two distinct species—show that plumage similarities belied strong differences in their genes and vocalizations.
+For example, our study of a contact zone between divergent forms of winter wren—now split into two distinct species—show that plumage similarities belied strong differences in their genes and vocalizations.
 We used these kinds of data in an area in northeast B.C. to show that individuals of the two groups do not interbreed where they co-occur and, in combination with the large genetic differences noted between them, are likely reproductively isolated.
-These data suggest that there are possibly other species with deep genetic differences, and this has important implications for our ability to understand and quantify biodiversity.
+These data suggest that there are possibly other species with deep genetic differences in the absence of strong phenotypic differences, and this has important implications for our ability to understand and quantify biodiversity.